Career Opportunities in Foreign Languages

 Employment in the Foreign Language Instructional Center

-Spanish Intermediate Level
+German, Italian, French and Spanish Intermediate to Advanced Level

 Student Language Specialists (Tutor Level III)

-French, German, Italian, Russian and Spanish languages
+Arabic, Chinese, French, German, Italian, Russian and the Spanish languages

 Job Description: Provide one-on-one tutorial services to Coastal Carolina University students in one or more foreign language.
 Responsible for one-on one- tutoring sessions, holding workshops, attending staff meetings, and assisting FLIC coordinator in completing daily, weekly, and monthly duties as necessary.
 Participation in FLIC coordinated events; some weekends and evenings.